astrellon/teaching/docs/modernApp/createVirtualDom.md

 **NOTE** This version will **not** handle applying diffs between renders and will instead throw out the previous DOM and render a whole new one.
 As such this example is not intended for proper use but illustrates the core concepts of a virtual DOM.

+## What's the difference between a Node and an Element?
+First some info about terminology.

+### Node:
+Nodes are the base class for all objects that be in a `document`, including the `document` itself.

+Properties common to nodes:
+* parentNode
+* childNodes
+* nodeName

+All the common stuff for navigating the document tree.

+Example nodes:
+* The `document` itself
+* Text elements
+* HTML elements (div, span, input, etc)
+* HTML comments

+### Element:
+So elements are a subclass of node and are specifically for `<element>` type nodes.

+Properties common to elements:
+* className
+* innerHTML
+* attributes

 ## Creating the data structures
 So we're aiming to have a way to create DOM elements from some JavaScript Objects (not quite JSON since we want to be able to pass functions to event handlers).